1FatPancake/LockOn-1.19.2/README.md

 ### Quick Setup:
 1. Go to `.minecraft/config/lockonmod/custom_indicators/`
 2. Drop your PNG files (64x64 recommended)
-3. Press F3+T to reload or restart game
+3. Press F3+T to reload or restart the game
 4. Use `Ctrl + V` to cycle through your indicators

 ### Requirements:
 - PNG format with transparency
 - 8x8 to 512x512 pixels (64x64 recommended)
 - Use white/light colors for best results

-## ⚙️ Installation

-**Requirements:** Minecraft 1.19.2 + Forge 43.5.0+

-1. Download the mod
-2. Place in `mods` folder
-3. Launch with Forge
-4. Configure via in-game settings

 ## 🛠️ Key Features